Understanding Hypnotherapy; Facts, Myths, and How It Works

 • Yes, for many people, it can.

 These patterns often come from a nervous system that learned to stay on high alert.
-Overthinking scans for risk, perfectionism raises the bar for safety, and panic prepares the body for threat even when danger isn’t present.
+Self doubt sets an high bar for the inadequacy of skills/qualifications, overthinking scans for risk, perfectionism raises the bar for safety, while anxiety generally scans for potential threats, danger, and uncertainty in the environment or future and can be reduced up to 80% (or more), and panic prepares the body for threat even when danger isn’t present.

 You remain an active participant in your own change.
 Hypnotherapy supports the process, it doesn’t do the work for you.